akirachix/Warsan-Backend/README.md

-INTRODUCTION

-WARSAN-BACKEND
+# WARSAN-BACKEND

  Rajo Management System is a Django-based web application that aims to streamline the management of location data, immunization records, and child population information.
 It provides efficient location management, accurate immunization records, and enhanced healthcare worker management, ultimately improving the effectiveness of immunization programs.

- It is written in Django and Python 3.9
+ It is written in Django 4.2.4 and Python 3.9

-MAIN FEATURES
+# MAIN FEATURES

 -Location Management
 -Comprehensive Data Capture